-In the 2019 data submission, CDC received information on more than 32.3 million invasive cancer cases, and 2.3 million in situ cases diagnosed during 1995 through 2017.
-In addition, 153,763 benign and borderline brain and central nervous system tumors were reported during 2004 through 2017.
+In the 2020 data submission, CDC received information on more than 33.4 million invasive cancer cases, and 3.1 million in situ cases diagnosed during 1995 through 2018.
+In addition, 604,901 benign and borderline brain and central nervous system tumors were reported during 2004 through 2018.
 More than 1.7 million new invasive cancer cases are added each year.

-In conjunction with the annual release of United States Cancer Statistics (USCS) data, CDC's NPCR recognizes each funded central cancer registry for its achievement of the NPCR Standards for Data Completeness, Timeliness, and Quality.
+In conjunction with the annual release of United States Cancer Statistics (USCS) data, CDC's NPCR recognizes each funded central cancer registry for its achievement of NPCR's Standards for Data Completeness, Timeliness, and Quality.
 All standards are indicative of complete, timely, and quality data available for cancer control activities addressing the burden on U.S. citizens.
 Meeting these standards allows inclusion of the program's data in USCS data products.

 The release of USCS data in products, including the Data Visualizations Tool and Public Use Database, exemplifies the progress achieved in creating a national system of cancer surveillance.
 NPCR commends all who are involved in the collection, analysis, and reporting of cancer incidence and mortality data.
-Data from state, and county levels can be used to plan and evaluate cancer control programs, conduct research, and monitor cancer trends.
+Data from state and county levels can be used to plan and evaluate cancer control programs, conduct research, and monitor cancer trends.
 Partners such as the central cancer registry are crucial to the success of cancer surveillance in the United States.
 USCS data products and many advances in cancer surveillance in the United States would have been impossible without the tireless efforts and many achievements of these organizations.